 Along with the CFR - DORA group defines three more metrics (called DORA metrics):

-• Mean Time to Recovery (MTTR) – measures the time needed for the system to restore service when a service incident or a defect that impacts users occurs.
+- Failed Deployment Recovery Time (MTTR) – measures the time needed for the system to restore service when a service incident or a defect that impacts users occurs.

 DORA metrics give the team leaders truthful insights, as they can analyze the metrics to assess the team performance.
 Then they can improve their development processes.
 By looking at CFR and MTTR, you can ensure that your code is robust and stable, while reducing the failures.